 CLOSE SEARCH

-The process is complex, with legal, tax and commercial considerations.
-Planning is vital.
-Our experienced team can guide you through the entire demerger process, from initial planning to post-demerger compliance.
+Our experienced commercial lawyers can guide you through the legal and commercial aspects of a demerger process, from initial planning to post-demerger compliance.

-Capital release - unlocking value by separating non-core assets and returning capital to shareholders.
+Capital release and increasing shareholder value - unlocking value by separating non-core assets and returning capital to shareholders.

 Facilitating investment - attract investment for specific separated parts of your business.